2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in New York

 The following schools top our list of the Most Popular Design & Applied Arts Bachelor's Degree Colleges.

-Our 2023 rankings named Fashion Institute of Technology the most popular school in New York for design and applied arts students working on their bachelor’s degree.
-FIT SUNY is a medium-sized public school located in the city of New York.
+Our analysis found Fashion Institute of Technology to be the most popular school for design and applied arts students who want to pursue a bachelor’s degree in New York.
+FIT SUNY is a moderately-sized public school located in the city of New York.

 About 85% of the students majoring in design at the school are women while 15% are male.